BQP $=$ PSPACE: Discussion

 \section{Discussion}

 While classical algorithms for $PSPACE$-complete problems, such as totally quantified Boolean formula satisfiability (TQBF), take $O(N)$ steps in the worst case, the best known quantum algorithm achieves a quadratic speedup over classical algorithms, by using quantum walks \cite{FGG}.
 This algorithm has a complexity of $O(\sqrt{N})=O(2^{n/2})$, which is still exponential in $n$.
-By contrast, we achieve exponential quantum speedup with our algorithm.
-Our overall algorithm takes only $O(n)$ steps.
+By contrast, we achieve exponential quantum speedup with our algorithm, since our algorithm takes only $O(n)$ steps.
+Clearly, our algorithm beats the known $O(\sqrt{N})$ lower bound of quantum query complexity of evaluating $NAND$ trees \cite{HS}.
+In particular, the quantum query complexity of $O(\sqrt{N})$ for {\it formula evaluation} is known to be optimal \cite{ACRSZ}, which is evidently beaten by our algorithm.
+Our algorithm, therefore, implies that we must have $PSPACE\subseteq BQP$.
+Our result, along with the known result $BQP\subseteq PSPACE$ \cite{NC,BV}, implies that we must have $BQP=PSPACE$.

 For example, in quantum sensing, the problem of quantum illumination, is $PSPACE$-complete.
 This is because quantum illumination is treated as a problem of channel discrimination, which is complete for the class $QIP$, that is equivalent to the class $PSPACE$ \cite{YMZZ}.
-The problem of quantum channel discrimination, and so, quantum illumination, can be solved by quantum computers in time polynomial in the problem size, owing to our result.
+The problem of quantum channel discrimination, and so, quantum illumination, can be solved by quantum computers in time, polynomial in the problem size, owing to our result.

+Our result also implies that any post-quantum cryptography (PQC) \cite{DJBTL} protocol cannot use an $NP$-complete or a $PSPACE$-complete problem for secure communications, that can be safe from attacks by quantum computers.
+PQC algorithms must use problems, such as those from the class $EXPTIME$ (Exponential Time), that are not in $PSPACE$, for ensuring guaranteed security against any potential threat from quantum computers.